SpudGunMan/meshing-around/modules/bbstools.md

 ---

-# 📡 meshBBS: How-To & API Documentation
+# meshBBS: How-To & Documentation

-This document covers the Bulliten Board System or BBS componment of the meshing-around project.
+This document covers the Bulletin Board System (BBS) component of the meshing-around bot, including the **bbslink** feature for syncing posts between two bots over the air (OTA).

 ## Table of Contents